anasty17/mirror-leech-telegram-bot/README.md

 - Queueing System for all tasks
 - Ability to zip/unzip multi links in same directory.
 Mostly helpful in unziping tg file parts
 - Bulk download from telegram txt file or text message contains links seperated by new line
+- Join splitted files that have splitted before by split linux pkg
 - Almost all repository functions have been improved and many other details can't mention all of them
 - Many bugs have been fixed